Avinashgurugubelli/avi-tech-blogs/src/blogs/oops/01-introduction.md

 references: []
 -->

-# 📘 Introduction to Object-Oriented Programming (OOP)
+# 📘 Introduction to Object-Oriented Programming (OOPS)

-**Object-Oriented Programming (OOP)** is a programming paradigm that models real-world entities as objects.
+**Object-Oriented Programming (OOPS)** is a programming paradigm that models real-world entities as objects.
 It helps organize software design by bundling data and behavior into reusable units, making code easier to understand, maintain, and extend.

 ---